- If a Steam game won't launch after clicking play, you might be missing important executables.

-Users report that they are unable to play any game on Steam, and some of them have reported missing executable error.
-This is a big problem since you won’t be able to access any of the Steam games that you bought, but there are few things that you can do if you notice that a Steam game won’t launch.
+This is a big problem since you won’t be able to access any of the Steam games that you bought, but there are a few things that you can do if you notice that a Steam game won’t launch.

-- Steam Preparing to launch loop – Sometimes you might get stuck with Preparing to launch message while trying to run Steam games.
-If this happens, be sure to install the required Visual C++ components.
+- Steam Preparing to launch loop – Sometimes you might get stuck with the Preparing to launch message while trying to run Steam games.
+Be sure to install the required Visual C++ components.

 - Steam game failed to launch error code 80 – Sometimes errors can appear while trying to run certain games.
 If that happens, update your graphics card drivers and check if that helps.

-- Steam game says running but won’t open – According to users, sometimes the games might not open at all.
-However, you should be able to fix this problem by using the solutions from this article.
+- Steam game says running but won’t open – Sometimes, the games might not open at all, other times, Steam games won’t stop running.

-Solution 1 – Move your installed games to a different location
+- 1. Move your installed games to a different location

 - Start Steam.